University of Ljubljana — School of Economics and Business

 Ljubljana, Slovenia • 2019–2023

-The work usually lives between people, product, and technology.
-Being comfortable in all three — and staying close to the team through each — is what makes the difference.
+Hands-on by default.
+Asking questions early, surfacing problems before they harden.
+The work lives between people, product, and technology — being comfortable in all three is what makes the difference.

 Munich, Germany • Jul 2025 – Present